client: BNP Paribas

 collaboration: Chartier Dalix

 Chartier Dalix organize their building around a large curved circulation that connects the street and the garden.
-RF Studio organizes usages around hybrid and connected islands: security / access, self-service / coffee, concierge / waiting room.
+RF Studio organizes uses there around hybrid and connected islands: security / access, self-service / Café, concierge / waiting.

-Particular attention has been paid to new usages induced by digital and connected objects.
-Just like a contemporary street, you stop for a moment to enjoy a digital press service, have a coffee or pick up your shopping at the connected concierge.
+Particular attention has been paid to new uses induced by digital technology and connected objects.
+Just like a contemporary street, you can stop there for a moment to take advantage of a digital press service, have a coffee or collect your groceries from the connected concierge.
 Heidi Winge Strom, dresses each of these islands with an acoustic textile.
-For this purpose, she creates a custom-made pattern that shows Parisian dynamism.
-These islands of services are connected in this large lobby with a bright light installation.
-Curved lights, such as headlights in the night, lead the flow and deliver useful information.
+For this, she creates a tailor-made pattern that highlights Parisian dynamism.
+These service islands are linked within this large reception hall by a continuous light installation.
+Curved luminaires, like headlights at night, guide flows and deliver useful information.

-The welcoming is reinvented, an autonomous registration service via connected objects is available to visitors.
+Reception has been reinvented, an autonomous registration service via mobile connected objects is available to visitors.
 They sit on large connected benches that accompany the flow, they affirm the dynamism of our intervention.

-The integration of technology is at the heart of our approach: automatic concierge service, connected self-service, recording attendant, dynamic lighting, led display behind the textile walls of the islets.
+The integration of technology is at the heart of our approach: automatic concierge, connected self-service, check-in attendant, dynamic lighting, LED display behind the textile walls of the islands.

-A rigorous selection of materials was made in connection with the building quality.
-The wood structure is found in the ceiling cladding, the floors come from re-use – terrazzo made from marble quarry falls, the floor recovered and then reworked – and finally, the soil used for furniture comes from the sites of the Grand Paris.
+A rigorous selection of materials has been made in connection with the building quality.
+The wooden structure is found in the ceiling coverings, the floors are reused – terrazzo made from scraps from marble quarries, the parquet recovered then reworked – and finally, the earth used for the furniture comes from the sites of the Grand Paris.

-The space of the company restaurant, directly linked to the cafeteria, was designed to live throughout the day and become a melting pot of meetings.
-When the scramble closes, it becomes a workspace and informal meetings area.
-We finely worked on the variety of high and low seating typologies and designed tables that could accommodate both meals and meetings.
-Finally, a central layout brings together banquettes and plant containers.
-A precise selection was made to improve the qualities of the air: depolluting, odorous or aromatic plants.
+The space of the company restaurant, directly linked to the cafeteria, has been designed to live throughout the day and to become a meeting place.
+When the scramble closes, it becomes a space for work and informal meetings.
+We have carefully worked on the variety of high and low seating types and designed tables that can accommodate both meals and meetings.
+Finally, a central arrangement brings together benches and plant boxes.
+A precise selection was made in order to improve the qualities of the air: depolluting, fragrant or aromatic plants.